The Best Places to Visit in 2020 Before They Get Too Popular

-Perched on the banks of the Mekong River, Vientiane is on the rise (quite literally), adding hip hotels and shops to its character-rich skyline of French colonial buildings, gilded temples, and shrines.
-And jet-setters are taking notice.
-So if you're keen to experience the Laotian capital before the throngs of out-of-towners swarm it, start planning now.
-This is exactly how far in advance you should book your flights (to Vientiane or anywhere).
+Travelers often favor Luang Prabang over Vientiane, however, the Laotian capital shouldn't be disregarded.
+Perched on the banks of the Mekong River, this laidback city is very much on the rise, adding hip hotels and shops to its character-rich skyline of French colonial buildings, Buddhist temples (called wats), and gilded shrines.
+"Tree-lined avenues and manageable traffic evoke a sense of old-fashioned charm," adds Mollie Fitzgerald, advisor at Frontiers, a Virtuoso Agency.
+Jetsetters are starting to take notice.
+So, if you're keen to experience Vientiane before the throngs of out-of-towners swarm it, start planning your trip now.
+P.S. this is exactly how far in advance you should book your flights.

 Halifax, Nova Scotia

 "I recently had the pleasure of visiting Halifax and it exceeded my expectations," raves Melanie Schultz, advisor at Largay Travel, a Virtuoso Agency.
 "The people are so nice and the city has done a great job making the waterfront very inviting for tourists with lots to do in a very walkable distance."
 Halifax brims with seafaring history.
 Nautical charts, Canadian merchant marine paraphernalia, and World War II convoys sit next to artifacts from the Titanic, which met its demise nearby, at the Maritime Museum of the Atlantic.
 There's also an interesting public cemetery with gravestones of victims from the ill-fated ship.
 Find out the 13 Titanic mysteries that may never be solved.